Registration for Summer is Open! Find Out More! →

 In short, Team Unify is like the central command for managing your swimmer’s journey with Viking Aquatic Swim Club.
 But here’s where it gets even easier…

-What is the OnDeck App?
+What is the SE Motion App?

-The OnDeck App is the mobile companion to Team Unify.
+The SE Motion App is the mobile companion to Team Unify.
 Think of it as Team Unify on-the-go.
 The app lets you access all the information and tools from Team Unify directly from your phone, making it incredibly convenient for parents to stay connected and updated, even when life gets busy.

-With the OnDeck App, you can:
+With the SE Motion App, you can:

 • Check Meet Schedules: View upcoming meets, register your swimmer, and see heat sheets and results.